intel/he-toolkit/README.md

 detailed description on the usage and components of this build.

 ### Hekit Build
-The [kit](kit) tool is a collection of python scripts that can be used by the user to set-up easily the required enviroment to evaluate homomorphic encryption technology.
+The [kit](kit) tool is a collection of python scripts that can be used by the user to set-up easily the required environment to evaluate homomorphic encryption technology.
 See the [README](kit/README.md) for instructions.

 ### Native Build